 My dissertation focuses on knowledge-making practices in game studies.
 I came to this project after my friend Emma Vossen asked me if I’d seen any data on gender in game studies authors.
 I collated some data after Dr. Vossen contacted me, but returned to the project after reading an issue of Games and Culture offering a retrospective of the field.
-Too many questions remained, questions that eventually became my dissertation: We Are Building Histories: Game Studies and Intersectional Perspectives on Inter/Disciplinarity.
+Too many questions remained, questions that eventually became my dissertation: We Are Building Histories: Games Research and Rhetorical Metrics.

 My dissertation is a mixed methods approach to challenging assumptions, and I cannot think of a better one-line summary than that to describe my entire research agenda.

-For this project, I build on previous metric studies of game studies journals and conferences by adding data obtained through metric tracing.
+In this project, I build on previous metric studies of game studies journals and conferences by adding data obtained through metric tracing.
 This data includes gender identity information, keyword clusters on themes beyond traditional game studies, such as information on race or queerness in games, and data on scholars who publish inside and outside of game studies journals.
-This form of expanded, intersectional metric analysis allows for a more inclusive view of games studies than current studies provide.
-With this project, I hope to shed light on publication and knowledge-making practices in games research, particularly within game studies itself, in order to make visible and tangible the boundary lines developed over the field’s short history while also developing a flexible research methodology that can be similarly applied to other inter- and multidisciplinary fields.
+By revealing where different types of scholarship on games appear, and where certain knowledges are privileged (or not), this form of expanded, intersectional metric analysis allows for a more inclusive view of games studies than current studies provide, and results in a flexible research methodology that can be similarly applied to other inter- and multidisciplinary fields.